rajendragosavi/service-catalog/README.md

 This modular approach will enable us to segregate and implement model, API handlers and buisness logic easily.

+We have following interfaces :

-We have repository interface{} - which provides methods to interact with database from buisness logic
+Repository interface - which provides methods to interact with database from buisness logic

 ```go
 type Repository interface {